 - Data Structuring and Normalization: Once extracted, the raw text and structured data need to be cleaned, normalized, and converted into a consistent format, often Markdown, XML, or JSON, that’s easy for an LLM to digest.
 This includes resolving hyphenated words, correcting OCR errors, and ensuring logical flow.

 - Metadata Enrichment: Adding metadata like document title, author, date, and section headers helps in retrieval.
 It provides additional context for the LLM during generation, improving the relevance of responses.
-You can even include information about the origin of the data, which is becoming increasingly relevant given rising Ai Copyright Cases 2026 Global Law.
+You can also include information about the origin of the data, which is increasingly relevant given rising AI copyright and data collection cases.

-Employing OCR and layout analysis for advanced PDF extraction can significantly boost the quality of data ingested by RAG LLMs, with accuracy gains of up to 25% compared to basic methods.
+Employing OCR and layout analysis for advanced PDF extraction can significantly boost the quality of data ingested by RAG LLMs compared to basic text-extraction methods.

 Which Tools and Techniques Excel at Advanced PDF Parsing for RAG?